Acerca de

 Contact us on info@lovegaidhlig.com

-1 day excursion (Barra, Lewis or Uist) per week and dinner at the end of each excursion.
+1 full Day excursion (Barra, Lewis or Uist) per week with evening dinner.

 Soup and sandwich lunch (anything else you have to pay for)